58.6% of sites with a CMS

 Most false or negative perceptions of WordPress have faded as it has gained popularity and more developers have become familiar with it.
 We still encounter people who have had a bad experience with WordPress, but to date, those issues are generally traceable to poor information or configuration on the part of a developer.
 There remain two primary misconceptions about WordPress.

 “It’s blogging software.”
 WordPress grew out of a blogging application, which it was in 2003.
-For 14 years now, WordPress has been more than just blogging software, and for the past 8 years, WordPress has been viewed not just as a CMS, but as an application framework, meaning that developers are using it to build entire applications on, which goes considerably beyond the capabilities of common content management systems.
+For 14 years now, WordPress has been more than just blogging software, and for the past more than 8 years, WordPress has been viewed not just as a CMS, but as an application framework, meaning that developers are using it to build entire applications on, which goes considerably beyond the capabilities of common content management systems.
 In other words, it was only accurate to characterize WordPress as being “just for blogs” for a short time, and that time is long-past.
 Still, it remains a great platform for blogs.

 Secondly, some people have criticized WordPress as being insecure.
 As noted above, WordPress can be insecure – like leaving your doors unlocked – but it doesn’t have to be.
 Follow recommended best practices, or use a web host that provides managed WordPress hosting, and this will be no bigger issue for you than simply remembering to lock your doors.